Abhirawat623/Recipe_App_JS/README.md

 ##  Recipe_App_JS

-Finding recipe is such a boring and time takin task, lets reduce our stress wit my recipe app.
+Finding recipe is such a boring and time taking task, lets reduce our stress with my recipe app.
 The app let you find the recipe and their cuisines ,fetching data of duration, ingredients, and  beautiful mouth watering images of meals.